J. P. Howell: Tampa Bay Devil Rays/Rays

 In 2008, the Rays decided to move him out of the starting rotation and into the bullpen, a change which led to an increase in velocity on his pitches and a better break on his breaking balls.
 He went 6-1 with a 2.22 ERA in 64 games, striking out 92 batters while earning three saves.
 He also pitched in the 2008 World Series, in which he took the loss in the deciding game five against the Philadelphia Phillies.
+Howell's 89 1/3 innings pitched in the 2008 regular season tied Josh Rupe for the most relief innings pitched that season, with Howell pitching an additional 12 innings in the postseason for 101 1/3 innings total.

 Howell became the Rays closer in June 2009 after an injury to Troy Percival.
 He converted his first ten save opportunities and had a 1.64 ERA in 22 innings but after Ryan Langerhans of the Seattle Mariners hit a two-run homer off him on August 7 he blew three straight save opportunities.
 "Terrible feeling" he told the press.
 He rebounded and finished the season with a 7–5 record and a 2.84 ERA in 69 games with 17 saves.

 In 2010, Howell suffered from what was reported as "weakness" in his left shoulder during spring training, causing him to begin the season on the disabled list.
 He threw in a simulated game on May 17, but stopped after only twelve pitches, still experiencing discomfort in his shoulder.
 A few days later he underwent surgery on the shoulder to repair a torn labrum, causing him to miss the entire 2010 season.

 Howell was expected to miss the start of the following season as well and was non-tendered by the Rays on December 10, 2010, to avoid arbitration.
 He was re-signed on December 13 to a one-year, $1.1 million, deal with the Rays.

 Howell rejoined the Rays roster on May 20, 2011, and pitched in 46 games in 2011, with a 6.16 ERA.
 In 2012, he signed another one-year contract with the Rays, for $1.35 million, and pitched in 55 games with a 3.04 ERA.